x676f64/awesome-dot/README.md

 ### DAO
 - [Automata](https://www.dotmarketcap.com/coin/automata)- Web 3.0 Realized with Traceless Privacy and Seamless Compatibility.
-- [Houses of Rome](https://www.dotmarketcap.com/coin/rome)- Assembling the great houses to build an APYRPG on Kusama & Polkadot.
 - [Edgeware](https://www.dotmarketcap.com/coin/edgeware)- Decentralized applications for an Open Society.
 Community-owned & powered by Substrate.
 - [Chaos DAO](https://twitter.com/ChaosDAO)-The first friendly community in Polkadot and Kusama, ChaosDAO focuses on quality over quantity, and is full of varied and valuable minds taking progressive action.